 Hello OCRA and Tabletop community,

-If you have questions about the OCRA Tabletop MRI system or OCRA components, contact me via email@example.com.
+If you have questions about the OCRA Tabletop gradient coils or interest in preassembled coils, Tabletop and OCRA components or even a whole OCRA Tabletop MRI System contact me via firstname.lastname@example.org.